 Each of these items cost money, and most are continuous expenses that you need to be able to continue to pay for your cat.
 You don’t want to be all excited, get a cat and then only be able to afford food OR litter.
 That is simply not fair to the cat.
 In addition, just because you can afford cheap food and a small litter box does not mean that you can afford a cat.

 Kitten Adoption in Your Own Shoes

 Imagine how you would feel if you got thrown into a small house with lousy food and a small bathroom.
 Most likely not as great as you would feel in a comfortable home, with food and enough room to use the bathroom freely.
 (Now one important thing to point out, I am not saying you need to be rich in order to afford a cat).
-If you can buy middle shelf level cat food, a big enough litter box, litter to maintain the litter box and something for your cat to scratch, then you usually can financially afford a cat.

 The next portion of owning a cat that often people forget (even me sometimes) is being able to take the animal to the vet.
 Like humans, cats need their yearly check-ups, shots, and evaluations in order to live their best lives.